risc0/risc0-ethereum/steel/README.md

 //  The `with_chain_spec` method is used to specify the chain configuration. env = env.with_chain_spec(&ETH_SEPOLIA_CHAIN_SPEC);

-// Preflight the view call to construct the input that is required to execute the function in
+// Preflight the call to construct the input that is required to execute the function in
 // the guest.
 It also returns the result of the call. let mut contract = Contract::preflight(CONTRACT, &mut env);
 let returns = contract.call_builder(&CALL).from(CALLER).call()?;